PeterChauYEG/ml_api_90_lyrics/README.md

 This is a prototype api for generating song lyrics.

 ## Setup
-Check the `environment.yml` for the dependancies to install
+Check the `requirements.txt` for the dependancies to install

 ## Using this
 Start it with: `$ python server.py`